 - 1/4 tsp ground clove

 - 1/4 tsp ground nutmeg

-- In a saucepan, melt sugar with vinegar.
-Add figs, apple, onion, raisins, salt and spices (ginger, clove and nutmeg).
+In a saucepan, melt sugar with vinegar.
+Add the figs, apple, onion, raisins, salt and spices (ginger, clove and nutmeg).

-- Put into a jar and store in a dry place.
+Put the chutney into a jar and store it in a dry place.